Lake Pontchartrain – Louisiana

 The famous wetlands and marshes that surround the Basin’s waters provide a beautiful setting for wildlife and are the heart of the region’s commercial and recreational fisheries.
 Lake Pontchartrain is named after the French Politician Louis Phélypeaux who was the the chancellor de Pontchartrain in 1699.
 Lake Pontchartrain is surrounded by peaceful swamps, rivers and forests.

 Lake Pontchartrain contains more than 100 documented species of fish.
-Sciaenids populate mostly in the saltier eastern regions of Lake Pontchartrain.
+Sciaenids populate mostly in the saltier eastern regions.
 Centrarchids are more commonly found in freshwater streams and swamps that drain into the lake.Read More…

 Fontainebleau State Park is one of many spectacular camping areas along Lake Pontchartrain.
 Located on the south shore of the lake, Fontainebleau State Park offers a variety of activities such as swimming on the sandy beach, cycling, hiking and fishing.
 The park offers lakefront cabins and scenic campgrounds throughout.
 Read More…